Lykoi Cat (Wolf Cat) Breed Full And Best Information

 Personality

 So, does the Lykoi function like a werewolf?
 Will it transform at midnight or upon the sighting of a full moon?
-As far as we know, this is not the case, although the situation may change when attempting to bath them.
+As far as we know, this is not the case, although the situation may change when attempting to bathe them.

 The untamed lineage of the Lykoi is distinctly apparent in its characteristics.
 For instance, they exhibit a robust predatory instinct and thoroughly relish a good chase.
 Nevertheless, when confronted with unfamiliar situations, they tend to exercise caution and opt for assessing the scenario before making any bold moves.